HTTP Errors in Web Hosting: What Do Error 403, 500, 502 & Co. Mean?

 • Wait a few minutes and reload the page

-• Reduce concurrent accesses (e.g. through caching)
+• Reduce simultaneous accesses (e.g. through caching)

 • Contact support if the error persists